Configure Gitaly Cluster

 }

-By default, Praefect refuses to make an unencrypted connection to PostgreSQL.
+By default, Praefect uses opportunistic TLS to connect to PostgreSQL.
+This means that Praefect attempts to connect to PostgreSQL using sslmode set to prefer.
 You can override this by uncommenting the following line:

 praefect['configuration'] = {